Senni2127u/emudeck-manual/docs/tricks/azahar.md

 * `.cia` can only be used if you install it through Azahar. **Do not** place your `.cia` ROMs in either the `Emulation/roms/3ds` or the `Emulation/roms/n3ds` folders.
 The .cia file format **is not** compatible with Steam ROM Manager and EmulationStation-DE.
 * `.3ds` and `.3dsx` are no longer supported, you will have to change the file extension to `.cci` to use the file with Azahar.
-* Encrypted ROMS are no longer supported, you must decrypt them with GodMode9 in order to use them.
+* Encrypted ROMS are no longer supported, you must decrypt them or dump the games with GodMode9 in order to use them.
 ***

 ### How to Manage DLC and Updates